saleor/auth-sdk/README.md

 When using Next.js (Pages Router) along with [Apollo Client](https://www.apollographql.com/docs/react/), there are two essential steps to setting up your application.
 First, you have to surround your application's root with two providers: `<SaleorAuthProvider>` and `<ApolloProvider>`.

-`<SaleorAuthProvider>` comes from our React.js-auth package, located at `@saleor/auth-sdk/react`, and it needs to be set up with the output of `useSaleorAuthClient`.
+`<SaleorAuthProvider>` comes from our React.js-auth package, located at `@saleor/auth-sdk/react`, and it needs to be set up with the Saleor auth client instance.

-The `<ApolloProvider>` comes from `@apollo/client` and it needs the live GraphQL client instance, which is enhanced with the authenticated `fetch`.
-This `fetch` is also an output of `useSaleorAuthClient` and available as `fetchWithAuth`.
+The `<ApolloProvider>` comes from `@apollo/client` and it needs the live GraphQL client instance, which is enhanced with the authenticated `fetch` that comes from the Saleor auth client.

 Lastly, you must run the `useAuthChange` hook.
 This links the `onSignedOut` and `onSignedIn` events.